-The second year of the operational plan will be building on the foundations laid during 2017/18, in particular delivering a robust financial recovery plan.
-Underpinned by the Trust strategy, which was approved by the Board in December, the Trust has a series of plans to adapt its services to the challenging environment we face.
-In 2018 the Trust will be working with other partners in Wiltshire to undertake a programme to speed up the delivery of integrated care pathways, particularly focusing on south Wiltshire.
-With an emphasis on transformational change at the local level, which can be upscaled to apply across Wiltshire, the programme will support the development of new models of care - and will complement the Trust's strategy with its focus on the frail elderly and the management of complex patients in the community.
+The second year of the operational plan will be building on the foundations laid during 2017/18, in particular seeking to deliver a robust financial recovery plan.
+Underpinned by the Trust strategy, the Trust is evolving a series of plans to adapt its services to the challenging environment we face, working with partners locally and across the Bath Wiltshire and Swindon Sustainability and Transformation Plan (STP) area.
+In 2018 the Trust will be working with partners in Wiltshire to undertake a programme to speed up the delivery of integrated care pathways, particularly focusing on south Wiltshire.
+With an emphasis on transformational change at the local level, which can then be upscaled to apply across Wiltshire, the programme will support the development of new models of care - and will complement the Trust's strategy with its focus on the frail elderly and the management of complex patients in the community.
 This will enable the Trust to work with other partners to achieve reductions in cost across the whole system and begin to adopt different funding approaches in subsequent years.
+A case for change will be presented to the Board and then to commissioners towards the end of the calendar year.